 They are large cats with almond-shaped eyes on their symmetrical triangle-shaped head.
 If they are viewed from their side, the Norwegian Forest Cat has a straight profile, boasting straight from their brow ridge to the tip of their nose.
 They have heavily furnished ears that fit into the triangle finish appearance.

 These cats can make excellent feline companions and are amazingly gentle and calm, considering their huge size.
 Norwegian Forest cats are loving, laidback and undemanding feline companions.
 If you can give lots of love and attention to your Norwegian Forest cat, they will make a wonderful family pet.

 Despite their huge size, the Norwegian Forest cat is a very calm and affectionate breed with a strong instinct.
-Their luxurious and lush coat makes them look bigger, and it also served as natural protection when they used to live in the forest.
+Their luxurious and lush coat makes them look bigger than they are, and it also served as natural protection when they used to live in the forest.

-Remarkably devoted, they love to follow their human companion around the house and hang out with everyone.
-Norwegian Forest Cats are not too loud or vocal but tend to "talk" to in meows and chirps.
+Remarkably devoted, they love to follow their human companion around the house and hang out with them.
+Norwegian Forest Cats are not too loud or vocal but tend to "talk" in meows and chirps.